ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

 ## Identifying the language of some text

-The `/whisk.system/watson-translator/languageId` action identifies the language of some text.
+The `/whisk.system/watson-translator/languageId` Action identifies the language of some text.
 The parameters are as follows:

 - `username`: The Watson API user name.
 - `password`: The Watson API password.
 - `payload`: The text to identify.

-- Invoke the `languageId` action in your package binding to identify the language.
+- Invoke the `languageId` Action in your package binding to identify the language.
   ```
   wsk action invoke myWatsonTranslator/languageId \
   --blocking --result \
   --param payload "Ciel bleu a venir"
   ```
   {: pre}

   ```json
   {
     "payload": "Ciel bleu a venir",